-Day 7 on Istria itinerary tour is your departure day but it you are leaving from Pula airport, you have still time to stop at Pazin Croatia.
-Pazin is located in very center of Istria peninsula, 53 km from Pula, 36 km from Rovinj, 58 km from Umag and 32 km from Porec.
+It is located in very center of the Istria peninsula, 53 km from Pula, 36 km from Rovinj, 58 km from Umag and 32 km from Porec.

 The town Castle is the biggest and the best-preserved medieval fortress in Istria.
 It was first mentioned in written documents in 983.

 The Pazin cave is a top attraction that leaves a strong impression on every visitor and it’s possible to learn and find out more about the Pazin cave by walking on the pedestrian trail.

 If you have time, you can finish your Istria itinerary taking the short drive from Pazin to Beram, a small village with one of the most interesting late Gothic frescoes in Croatia!

 The frescoes are not exactly in Beram but in a tiny cemetery chapel, about one kilometer to the north-east of Beram, called Sveta Marija na Skrilinama (St.Mary).

 But the detail this church is best known for is definitely the Dance of Death or Danse Macabre with skeletons carrying scythes and blowing horns as they lead townspeople to death.

 After that it will be time to get on the road and head out of town through the Ucka Tunnel and to Pula airport or all the way to Zagreb if your Istria itinerary has started from there (or if that’s where you’re planning to end it).